Jeroendevr/prog-eng-sphinx/projects.md

 ## Visual Studio Code
 ### Theme extension
-For this editor I have ported a TextMate Theme to Visual Studio Code
+For this editor I have ported a TextMate Theme to Visual Studio Code.
+This theme is a dark theme so it is easy on the eyes and provides good syntax highlighting on a variety of languages.
+Which helps debugging programs.

 See [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=Programming-Engineer.birds-of-paradise) and [source](https://github.com/Jeroendevr/birds-of-paradise-vscode)